Subham-Maity/docker_tutorial/README.md

 > - in my case, my_container is beautiful_curie
 > - you can do the same thing with the docker desktop.

-### ✅ **Old and new version of postgresql** 🐳
+#### ⚡ Pull according to the version
 I want to spin up two machines one with postgres latest one with postgres 13.8 rest of the stuff will be same

-#### ⚡ Pull according to the version
-1. First hit this command:
+11. First hit this command:
 ```bash
 docker run --name postgres-lates -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```
 > Here postgres-lates is the name of the container

-2. Now hit this command:
+12. Now hit this command:
 ```bash
 docker run --name postgres-old -e POSTGRES_PASSWORD=mysecretpassword -d postgres:13.8
 ```